linhleba/AlgorithmFlowchart/README.md

 3. Le Thi Hong Dieu - 18520265

 ## Acknowledgments
-Thank you Mr. Nguyen Tan Toan for accompanying and guiding the group to implement the project.
+Thank Mr. Nguyen Tan Toan for accompanying and guiding the group to implement the project.

 ## Feedbacks
 Create feedbacks in Issues, any feedback you give will help the project improve daily.
 Thank you for your help.